 In 2002, when the United States Department Agriculture (USDA) adopted the National Organic Standard that spells out what farmers and food processors must (and must not) do to be certified "organic," as mentioned the organic industry already had a long history of relying on third-party certifiers to ensure the integrity of their products and practices.
 The regulations can be found under Title 7, Part 205, of the Code of Federal Regulations.
 Title 7 deals with agriculture, one of 50 broad topic areas that are subject to Federal regulation.

 The regulations include certification requirements, which producers must meet to sell their products as organic.
 Organic certification is the process of verifying compliance with organic regulations.
 The assessment process is carried out by a third-party certifying agency—an independent body that is not linked to either the seller (the farmer) or the buyer.
 These agencies include private for profit and non-profit agencies, as well as public state-run certifying agencies.
 There are costs for the initial certification as well as the annual recertification and the cost of certification varies from agency to agency.
-Producers have the right to select any certifying agency that is accredited by the USDA NOP.
+Producers have the right to select any certifying agency that is accredited by the USDA National Organic 16 Organic Crop Production Program (NOP).
 Once certified the seller can market their products as “USDA Certified Organic” and display the official USDA organic seal on their packaging (See Figure 2.1).

 Exemption from Organic Certification

-To sell, label, or represent their products as “organic,” growers and processors who sell organic products valued at $5,000 or more a year must be certified by a certifying agent accredited by the U.S. Department of Agriculture (USDA).
+To sell, label, or represent their products as “organic,” growers and processors who sell organic products valued at $5,000 or more a year must be certified by a certifying agent accredited by the USDA.
 If gross sales are less than $5,000 a year, certification is optional; however, some states may require growers to register with the state-certifying agency.

 Many other countries, including Japan, Canada, and members of the European Union (EU), have their own standards for organic products.
-Operations certified to the National Organic Program (NOP) can ship to coutries (e.g., Japan, Canada, and the EU) that have equivalence arrangements with the United States.
-The arrangement recognizes the NOP standards and other coutries organic standards as equivalent, which eliminates the need for U.S. organic operations to have separate certifications.
+Operations certified to the NOP can ship to countries (e.g., Japan, Canada, and the EU) that have equivalence arrangements with the United States.
+The arrangement recognizes the NOP standards and other countries organic standards as equivalent, which eliminates the need for U.S. organic operations to have separate certifications.

-The standards that farmers and processors must meet to achieve organic certification are administered by the National Organic Program and defined in the federal rules and regulations titled “7 CFR Part 205.”
+The standards that farmers and processors must meet to achieve organic certification are administered by the NOP and defined in the federal rules and regulations titled “7 CFR Part 205.”
 This document includes the national list of approved and prohibited substances, production and handling standards, labeling standards, certification standards, and the accreditation procedures and standards for organizations that certify producers and processors.

 Organic production is defined as a system that is managed to "respond to site-specific conditions by integrating cultural, biological, and mechanical practices that foster cycling of resources, promote ecological balance, and conserve biodiversity."